apache/mxnet/docs/tutorials/sparse/rowsparse.md

 SGD, [AdaGrad](https://stanford.edu/~jduchi/projects/DuchiHaSi10_colt.pdf) and [Adam](https://arxiv.org/pdf/1412.6980.pdf)
 take advantage of sparse gradients and prove to be efficient and effective.
 In MXNet, the ``RowSparseNDArray`` stores the matrix in ``row sparse`` format and provides optimizers and operators with specialized implementations.
-In this tutorial, we will describe what the row sparse format is and how to use RowSparseNDArray in MXNet.
+In this tutorial, we will describe what the row sparse format is and how to use RowSparseNDArray for sparse gradient updates in MXNet.

 ## Prerequisites